quiet-node/hiero-consensus-node/hedera-node/docs/hooks.md

 ### Mirror node and block explorer support

-Mirror nodes and block explorers will want to give at least summary data of what hooks are installed on an entity.
+Mirror nodes and block explorers will want to give at least summary data of an entity's hooks.
 For example, the Hedera public mirror node has an [`/api/v1/accounts/{accountId}` endpoint](https://mainnet-public.mirrornode.hedera.com/api/v1/docs/#/accounts/getAccount) that returns a JSON object with the account's current balance, keys, and so on.
-We propose this JSON object be extended with fields `number_installed_hooks` and `total_hook_storage_slots` to give the number of installed hooks and the total number of storage slots used by those hooks for the account.
+We propose this JSON object be extended with fields `number_hooks` and `total_lambda_storage_slots` to give the number of account's hooks and the total number of storage slots used by its lambda.

 It would also be natural to add a new `/api/v1/accounts/{accountId}/hooks` endpoint that returns a paged JSON object with at least a subset of the information in the example below.